-Income taxes increased by \$1.0 million, from \$38.5 million for the first quarter of Fiscal 2019 to \$39.5 million for the first quarter of Fiscal 2020, as a result of higher pre-tax earnings.
-The statutory income tax rate for the first quarters of Fiscal 2020 and Fiscal 2019 was 27.0%.
-The Corporation's effective tax rates for the first quarters of Fiscal 2020 and Fiscal 2019 were 27.6% and 27.5%, respectively.
+Income taxes increased by \$1.4 million, from \$49.5 million for the third quarter of Fiscal 2019 to \$50.9 million for the third quarter of Fiscal 2020, as a result of higher pre-tax earnings.
+The statutory income tax rate for the third quarter of Fiscal 2020 was 26.9% compared to 27.0% in the corresponding quarter of Fiscal 2019.
+The Corporation's effective tax rates for the third quarters of Fiscal 2020 and Fiscal 2019 were 26.8% and 27.2%, respectively.
+The effective tax rate for the quarter ended November 3, 2019 is lower than the statutory tax rate as it excludes the tax impact on the Corporation's share of net earnings of its equity-accounted investment, which is already net of taxes provisioned by Dollarcity.